shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module1.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Prepare data for analysis with Power BI

-## Lab 01: Explore Cognitive Services
+## Lab 01: Prepare Data in Power BI Desktop

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you commence the development of a Power BI Desktop solution for the Adventure Works company.
+It involves connecting to source data, previewing the data, and using data preview techniques to understand the characteristics and quality of the source data.

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Set Power BI Desktop options
+- Connect and preview to source data
+- Use data preview techniques to better understand the data

 ## Architecture Diagram